nishanthniz/news-feed/README.md

 ## News Feed Application

 This is a news feed application developed using Angular version 15.
-The app allows users to view the latest news articles from various sources around the world.
+The app allows users to view the latest news articles.

 ## Installation